Apply to HIES

 Experiential Learning

-We currently will not be offering summer travel experience for 2024, but are looking at opportunities for 2025.
+We currently will not be offering summer travel experience for 2026, but we are excited about the new opportunities that are coming in 2027 through our PEAK Program!

 Previous Experiential Learning Trips